MaxKiv/aoc/README.md

-# Looking for smelly solutions to AOC?
+# Looking for smelly solutions to AOC 👀?
 Look no further!